-End-diastolic pneumatic compression has been investigated in the treatment of peripheral vascular disease, venous stasis, and lymphedema.
-Timed, sequential inflation during the end-diastolic portion of the cardiac cycle is applied to a boot enclosing the foot or ankle, or extending from the toes to the groin, and is designed both to allow maximal arterial flow into the leg and to expel venous blood and lymphatic fluid (e.g. The Circulator Boot™, Multicrus Circulator Boot™).
+End-diastolic pneumatic compression fluid (e.g. The Circulator Boot™, Multicrus Circulator Boot™) has been investigated in the treatment of peripheral vascular disease, venous stasis, and lymphedema.
+Timed, sequential inflation during the end-diastolic portion of the cardiac cycle is applied to a boot enclosing the foot or ankle, or extending from the toes to the groin, and is designed both to allow maximal arterial flow into the leg and to expel venous blood and lymphatic.
 Therapy is typically offered in a series of 40-minute sessions in an office setting.
+The end-diastolic compression device is distinctly different from single and multi-chambered lymphedema devices (used in the presence of significant lymphedema) and intermittent compression pumps (used for DVT prevention).
+The latter 2 devices do not require synchronization with the cardiac cycle; whereas the end diastolic pump relies on EKG input to apply timed compression just prior to the next QRS complex thereby reducing afterload and cardiac work.
+This same synchronized compression technology is used under direct supervision by a physician to increase cardiac output, and in that setting is known as enhanced external counterpulsation.

 The end-diastolic pneumatic compression boot includes the following components: a heart monitor to detect the QRS complex of the electrocardiogram (EKG) and to appropriately time boot compressions in the end portion of the heart cycle; a rapid action valve assembly capable of both pressurizing and exhausting the boots; rigid, adjustable long boots to enclose the leg from groin to toes; and double-walled plastic bags to enclose the treated portion of the leg and to contain the compressed air.